 Initially the insurance companies had their own firefighting companies to protect the buildings they insured, but volunteer units soon came to dominate the industry.
 The insurance companies would then pay the first fire volunteer company that arrived to put out the fire on one of its insured properties, and this led to intense competition – often resulting to fistfights and mass brawls – among the firefighting brigades.
-In the early 1800’s the equipment and techniques were steadily improved.
-Wealthy men founded and took an active part in the volunteer firefighting companies and membership was a sense of civic pride.
+Many wealthy men founded and took an active part in the volunteer firefighting companies.
+Membership was a sense of civic pride.

 The active use of Dalmatians or “coach dogs,” long a mainstay of fire stations, was also phased out with the horses.
 Dalmatians – who are known for their odd affinity for horses – performed valuable service by guarding the horses from possible theft, providing companionship for the horses during quiet times, arousing the horses during an alarm, barking to alert the public to clear the front of the fire house, and running alongside the horses and firemen as they raced to the fire.
 The canines would still remain popular at fire stations, but mainly as watch dogs and companions for the firemen.

-A new Central Fire Station was opened on Jefferson Street (at the intersection with Grove Street) in August 1928 and a few other new stations followed in the coming years.
-In early 1935 the New Castle Fire Department, oversaw by the Fire Chief and the Assistant Fire Chief, had ten motorized fire engines and eighty-eight paid firefighters.
+A new Central Fire Station was opened on Jefferson Street (at the intersection with Grove Street) in August 1928.
+In early 1935 the New Castle Fire Department, supervised by the Fire Chief and the Assistant Fire Chief, had ten motorized fire engines and eighty-eight paid firefighters.
 They were augmented by 135 volunteer firefighters and an additional force of two dozen Fire Police members who provided on-scene crowd control, property protection, and other associated duties.
 The city also began to work in close conjunction with other smaller paid or volunteer fire departments that were established, such as those in Shenango Township (established 1935), Neshannock Township (1940), and the South New Castle Boro (1954).

 Some of the famous fires that department fought over the years involved the Old City Building on June 9, 1876, the Park Opera House of March 30, 1890, and original Shenango Valley Hospital of April 8, 1893, the Coliseum-Liberty Theater of March 7, 1926, the old Allen Opera House-Capitol Theater of February 28, 1931, the G. C. Murphy Store of March 31, 1937, the Central Presbyterian Church of March 19, 1949, the North Street School of February 2, 1952, the Fisher Brothers Dry Goods Store of December 22, 1960, the Leslie Hotel of February 4, 1968, and the Fountain Inn of February 24, 1968.
 The department also fought numerous small fires – and took part in the active investigation with state and federal authorities – during a major arson case on the East Side during 2007-2009.